 Often, the inversion will be so extreme that your legs cross and hit one another.
 In effect, the criss-cross motion resembles a pair of scissors, leading to the name of this condition.

 Propulsive gait is a condition that causes you to walk with your head and neck pushed out.
-As a result, it can look like you’re slouched over rigidly.
+As a result, it can look like you’re rigidly slouched over.

 As the name implies, someone with waddling gait will move from side to side when walking.
 Your body will swing in response to the movement, and your steps will be short.

-While these are the five most common categories of abnormal gait, you can also be diagnosed with this condition if you have a limp.
+While these are the five most common categories of abnormal gait, you may also be diagnosed with this condition if you have a limp.

-You can see that just having an abnormal gait can point to several different types of disabilities found all over the body.
+Having an abnormal gait can point to several types of disabilities found all over the body.
 While we discuss a few below, this is not an exhaustive list.

 Potential causes behind temporary gait changes and balance issues include:

 You might need physical therapy or even surgery to restore function to your muscles, bones, and nerves.
-Depending on the long-term effects of the way that you walk and carry yourself, other parts of your body like your back or feet may need physical or occupational therapy.
+Depending on the long-term effects on the way you walk and carry yourself, other parts of your body like your back or feet may need physical or occupational therapy.

 There are gait abnormalities that are permanent and do not go away with treatment.
 Most of the time, these are associated with muscular neurological issues.